foxglove/mcap/docs/specification/README.md

 | 8 | compressed_size | uint64 | The size of the chunk `records` field. |
 | 8 | uncompressed_size | uint64 | The uncompressed size of the chunk `records` field.
 This field should match the value in the corresponding Chunk record. |

-A Channel Info record MUST exist in the summary section for all channels referenced by chunk index records.
+A Datatype and Channel Info record MUST exist in the summary section for all channels referenced by chunk index records.

 > Why?
 The typical use case for file readers using an index is fast random access to a specific message timestamp.
 Channel Info is a prerequisite for decoding Message record data.
 Without an easy-to-access copy of the Channel Info records, readers would need to search for Channel Info records from the start of the file, degrading random access read performance.